Fiserv/universal-commerce/recipes/HostedPages.md

 ---

+**SDK Configuration property Values**

 Please refer to the table below for additional SDK configuration properties:

 >Please note that the SDK configurations below are applicable for both Hosted Pages implementation: webview and iFrame.

-**SDK Configuration property Value**

 | SDK Params     | Required/Optional | Description|
 |----------------|-------------------|----------- |